karthickkumarsm/flutter_AI_assistant/README.md

 ## Project Description
 * A Flutter related application project
 * AI supported Voice assistant app
-* Uses ChatGPT API to give responds to the query
+* Used ChatGPT API to give responds to the query
-* uses Dall-E API to generate image
+* used Dall-E API to generate image
 * Used little flutter animations